11nonali23/Advanced-Workout-Clock/README.md

 # Advanced Workout Clock

-This Android Application is meant to offer a user a clock with some features to make any mind of workout or timed activity more efficent.
+This Android Application is meant to generate a clock with some features to make any kind of timed activity more efficent, and to plot the resulting data.

 ## Features of the app